Role Play Can Be Super Awkward. Here's How to Get Past That.

 It doesn't matter if you want to be a clown, kidnapper, or priest: Your fantasy life is the place to explore these desires.
 It's a safe space.
 "Wanting to do outlier [stuff] is totally OK because it is in the context and understanding that it is fantasy," Hope says.

 Everyone has weird, creepy, or unusual fantasies.
 Most of us are turned on by the taboo.
 You can't always act out those turn-ons in real life, so the bedroom is the optimal place for that abnormal investigation.

-Safe words, which became popular among members of the kink community, are vital tools for role play.
+Have a safe wordSafe words, which became popular among members of the kink community, are vital tools for role play.
 Using a safe word lets your partner know that something has become overwhelming, frightening, or is not working for you.
 You can use your safe word without breaking character, thus protecting the integrity of the scene.

 "This word should be one that is far from the normal language that you would use with your partner in the bedroom," Hope says.
 "It would be my suggestion that the word be one syllable."
 Having a word that's unlike normal bedroom talk prevents confusion if, say, you're acting out a hostage scene and yell, "No!" or "Stop!" -- either of which could be construed as part of the role-playing itself.

 Have a plan in place for aftercareRole play often means taking on a persona that is completely different from who you are in real life.
 And sometimes, that can be scary.
 It's commonplace to feel vulnerable and fragile after a kinky role-play scene.
 So it's essential that once orgasms have been had and the fantasy has concluded, you and your partner take care of each other in what's referred to as "aftercare."

 Different people want different things out of their aftercare.
 One person might want to be held tightly and cuddled; while another may need space to recover.
 "Partners can discuss what they liked about the experience," Hope says.
 "It's the time when the couple can recalibrate the equity in the bedroom."